ArnaudBuchholz/ui5-test-runner/docs/usage.md

 ﻿# Command line usage

 Use `ui5-test-runner --help` to display the list of options.
+The mapping between v1 options and v2 can be found [here](mapping_v1_v2.md).

 Check additional information below.